SZTAKI-EMI-PG-publit/RS4SCPPS/README.md

 Show your appreciation to those who have contributed to the project.

 ## License
-For open source projects, say how it is licensed.
+Not open source projects at the moment.

 ## Project status
-If you have run out of energy or time for your project, put a note at the top of the README saying that development has slowed down or stopped completely.
-Someone may choose to fork your project or volunteer to step in as a maintainer or owner, allowing your project to keep going.
-You can also make an explicit request for maintainers.
+I run out of time at the moment.
+Development is temporarily stopped down and will resume with the next steps indicated in the paper.